Nididhyāsana: Advaita Vedanta

 Nididhyasana consists in acquisition of vakyarthajnana and this verse explains the purport of sunisnata.

 According to Vacaspati, sravana, manana and nidihyasana are a chain of causes contributory to the knowledge of the oneness of Brahman.
 The Vivarna school considers sravana as the principal cause but Suresvara treats sravana and manana to be co-existent, these two culminate into nididhyasana.

+The late mediaeval Advaita Vedanta tradition added yogic samadhi as a means to discern the true Self or Atman.
+The Vivekacudamani, incorrectly attributed to Shankars, states: